 Going into mortgage forbearance might seem daunting for homeowners facing unexpected hardship, but it’s really meant to be a lifeline in those exact situations.
-Understanding the basic facts about this type of mortgage relief might help alleviate some of the worry.
-Here, we’ll cover essential forbearance questions.
+Understanding the basics of this type of mortgage relief might help alleviate some of the worry.

 What is mortgage forbearance?

-Mortgage forbearance allows borrowers to pause or lower their mortgage payments while dealing with a short-term crisis, such as a job loss, illness or other financial setback.
-This can help struggling borrowers avoid becoming delinquent with payments, as well as avoid foreclosure.
+Mortgage forbearance is an option that allows borrowers to pause or lower their mortgage payments while dealing with a short-term crisis, such as a job loss, illness or other financial setback.
+This can help protect struggling borrowers from becoming delinquent with payments, as well as avoid foreclosure.

 Pros and cons of mortgage forbearance